-OHC is proud to be at the forefront in the use of immunotherapy, one of the newest approaches to treating cancer.
+OHC is proud to be at the forefront in the use of immunotherapy, an innovative approach to treating cancer.
 Immunotherapy is a type of treatment that uses the body’s own immune system to fight cancer.
 The therapy mainly consists of stimulating the immune system to help it do its job more effectively.
 It can also involve adding things to your immune system, such as man-made proteins.

 - Head and neck cancer